House | 7 bedrooms | sleeps 15

 A cosy snug with armchairs, a coffee table and reading library.

-A garage space with a table tennis table, darts board and sofa.
+A garage space with a table tennis table, table football, darts board and sofa.

 Children's highchair, cot, baby walker, stroller pushchair, baby toys and children's games.
 All available for free on request.